-In recent years, data storage prices have plummeted, allowing many organizations to save enormous sets of unstructured data.
+In recent years, data storage prices have plummeted, allowing many organizations to save and catalog enormous sets of unstructured data.
 This has resulted not only in increased job opportunities for data scientists but increased salaries, as well.
 The longer valuable data sits there, unexplored, un-mined, the more of the benefits of collecting that data are squandered.
 Companies are willing to pay a premium to get accomplished and experienced data scientists on the job ASAP.

 Wanted: Data Scientists (And Willing to Pay)